Travel Guide to Askja by Icerental4x4

 The mountain Dyngjufjöll is located in Askja, north of Vatnajökull National Park right by Lake Askja.
 Dyngjufjöll is a cluster of mountains, it is said that these mountains are the remnant landscape of a large volcanic area from the ice age, that collapsed.

 How to get to Askja?

 Driving to Askja requires a 4x4 vehicle.
 While driving to Askja there are F-roads (Mountain Roads) where you need to cross rivers.
 It is forbidden to drive on F-roads in Iceland, not on a 4x4 vehicle.
-So please do not attempt to drive to Askja on a small vehicle.
-As river crossing require proper ground clearance from the vehicle.
+So please do not attempt to drive to Askja in a small vehicle.
+As river crossing requires proper ground clearance from the vehicle.
 Driving from Route 1 to Askja will take around 3 hours.

 - The best way to go to Askja is to go from Route 1 passing Akureyri and Mývatn and turn to road 901.
-From there you go on F905 driving for about 20 kilometres until you enter road F910 that will take you all the way to Askja.
+From there you go on F905 driving for about 20 kilometres until you enter road F910 that will take you to Askja.
 It is important to keep in mind that there are a few rivers that will have to be crossed on F910 and it is very important to take great care while doing so.
-You will end by the campsite in Askja where you can camp on your camper (camper link) or it is possible to stay in a shelter by paying for it.
+You will end at the campsite in Askja where you can camp on your camper (camper link) or it is possible to stay in a shelter by paying for it.

 - We recommend getting advice from the local rangers that are by the shelter and camping area.
-They can give you advise for road conditions as well as weather conditions if you plan on hiking or visiting Lake Askja and Lake Víti.
+They can give you advice on road conditions as well as weather conditions if you plan on hiking or visiting Lake Askja and Lake Víti.

 - To go to Lake Víti you will drive from Askja on road F894 until you reach a parking lot where you can park the rental vehicle and start your hike.